cryptshoe/docker-pvpn/README.md

 Containerized WireGuard client for Proton VPN using wg-quick and your Proton-provided WireGuard configuration files.
 No ProtonVPN CLI, no keyring prompts — designed for headless use.
 Important: This project is not affiliated with Proton AG.

+# Docker Desktop on Macos
+There is an issue with running this script after changing the configuration file.
+Docker desktop requries to be rebooted before changing the config file.

 ---

 ## What this provides